 Chase Sapphire Reserve

-Eligible purchases include airline tickets, rental cars, hotel stays, cruises, discount travel sites (including Priceline, Expedia and Orbitz), public transportation (trains, buses, taxis, etc.), toll bridges, highways, parking lots, garages, timeshares and travel agencies.
+Qualified purchases include flights, car rentals, hotel stays, cruises, discount travel sites (including Priceline, Expedia, and Orbitz), public transport (trains, buses, taxis, etc.), toll bridges, highways, parking, garages, timeshares and travel agents.

-As you can see, taking advantage of this perk is easy and already justifies more than half of the card’s $550 annual fee.
+As you can see, it’s easy to take advantage of this benefit.
+This already justifies more than half of the cards $550 Annual fee.

 American Express Platinum Card

-The Platinum Card from American Express is another very popular travel credit card: It has an annual fee of $695 but offers a variety of statement credits worth more than $1,500 a year.
+American Express Platinum Card is another very popular travel credit card. in $695 We offer a series of statement credits over $1,500 a year at annual fees.

-With this card, you can earn a variety of credits that will enhance your travel experience, dining and entertainment credits, fitness-related credits, etc. Overall, the Amex Platinum offers more in terms of statement credits compared to the Chase Sapphire Reserve, but these credits are also less flexible.
+This card allows you to enhance your travel experience, enjoy food and entertainment credits, fitness-related credits, and earn a variety of credits.
+Overall, Amex Platinum offers more from a statement credit perspective compared to Chase Sapphire Reserve, but these credits are less flexible.

 American Express Gold Card

-As you can see, rewards credit cards primarily offer statement credits for travel purchases, but there are other options out there, like the American Express Gold Card, which is a foodie’s dream come true.
+As you can see, credit cards primarily issue credits for travel purchases.
+Still, there are other options.
+For example, the American Express Gold Card will make your dream of becoming a foodie come true.

-Gold members also receive up to $100 in credits on Hotel Collection (when booking two or more consecutive nights through the American Express Travel portal).
+Gold comes with a credit of up to $100 to your hotel collection (when booking for two or more nights at the American Express Travel Portal).

 Conclusion